nf-core/taxprofiler/docs/output.md

 - MetaPhlAn3: `<sample_id>_profile.txt` Taxpasta uses the `relative_abundance` column multiplied with a fixed number to yield an integer for the standardised profile.
 - mOTUs: `<sample_id>.out` Taxpasta uses the `read_count` column for the standardised profile.

+Please aware the outputs of each tool's standardised profile _may not_ be directly comparable between each tool.
+Some may report raw read counts, whereas others may report abundance information.
+Please always refer to the list above, for which information is used for each tool.

 ### MultiQC

 <details markdown="1">